Living Single: Reception

-During Living Single's first season, it consistently garnered higher ratings than Martin, which aired in the time slot immediately before it on Thursday nights, and it quickly became the fourth highest-rated show aired on Fox.
+During Living Single's first season, it consistently garnered higher ratings than Martin, which aired in the time slot immediately before it on Thursday nights, and it quickly became the fourth highest-rated show aired on Fox among their 12 current series.

-Throughout its run, Living Single became one of the most popular African-American sitcoms of its era, ranking among the top five in African-American ratings in all five seasons.
-Newspaper critics contrasted Living Single with the NBC sitcom Friends which was inspired by the former.
-Living Single featured successful Black characters including an attorney, a stockbroker, and a business owner, in contrast to Friends, which featured white characters including a waitress, a folk singer, and an unemployed actor.
-Show creator Yvette Lee Bowser was disappointed that Warner Bros. did not promote Living Single nearly as much as it did Friends.
+Throughout its run, Living Single became one of the most popular African-American sitcoms of its era, ranking amongst the top five in African-American ratings in all five seasons.
+Newspaper critics contrasted Living Single with the NBC sitcom Friends which was inspired by the post-college experiences of Marta Kauffman and David Crane and in development around November 1993 after the cult show premiered.
+Living Single featured successful Black characters including an attorney, a stockbroker, and a business owner, in contrast to Friends, which featured a White cast including a waitress, a folk singer, and an unemployed actor.
+Show creator Yvette Lee Bowser was disappointed that Warner Bros.
+Television did not promote Living Single nearly as much as it did Friends.

 Living Single was never one of the highest-rated programs among audiences during its run from 1993 to 1998.
 Indeed, the show had struggled to break into lists of top television programs viewed by larger audiences and never broke into the Top 50, though it was a higher performer for the Fox network itself.
 Those who loved and watched the show regularly have told show creator Yvette Lee Bowser that they connect with its characters, love the cast, and are inspired by the positive, elegant, and professional portrayal of Black people on television.
 Bowser noted that "People say our characters remind them of themselves, their friends or their relatives.
 They all know someone like one of the characters."